 I have to admit that I’m not a fan of tracking time.
 Lots of employers do it to make sure that their remote workers are actually working, which is actually counterproductive.
 However, if you track your own time because you want to find out more about your habits, that’s actually one thing that will benefit your productivity.

-There are lots of time tracking apps out there, so choose one that fits your budget and preference.
-I use Toggl Track but anything will do.
+There are a lot of time tracking apps out there, so choose one that fits your budget and preference.
+I use Toggl Track but you can also try WebWork Time Tracker.
 When you start doing a task, start the timer and clock out when you’re done.
 In a few weeks of tracking your tasks, you’ll know exactly how much time each task takes.
 This will have two benefits.

 First, you’ll become a lot better at making plans for the days ahead.
 You’ll know how to set your own limits and not overburden yourself.
 Second, you’ll realize that most of us almost never do 8 hours of full work per day and that what really matters is the goals you achieve, rather than the time spent at work.
 No matter what you do, from sales to marketing or development, remote work is when you learn how much time it actually takes to get work done.